kheang/game_of_life/README.md

 While this game is normally played on an infinite grid, you do not have to necessarily match that model.
 You could play on a fixed grid (everything outside the grid is dead) or a toroidal grid (each side loops around to the opposite side.)

 After you calculate each generation, you should print it out to the screen.
-The easiest way to do this would be with dots and crosses, like so: https://gist.github.com/cndreisbach/52efbc6670918102dd5f .
-The sample grid at that link is 20x10 -- you can make any size that makes sense to you.

 You should ask the user to hit enter to go to the next generation, or you could have it keep printing them one after another, with a second wait in between them -- your choice.